MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 Numpy is typically shortened to np as a reference to keep it standardized (and short!).

 Let's talk more about arrays.
 You can think of an array as a grid of values, and you might hear an array referred to as an **'ndarray'** which means "N-dimensional array" where n is the number of dimensions.
-You might see a 1-D (one-dimensional) array referred to as a vector, and a 2-D (two-dimensional) array referred to as a matrix.
-A tensor refers to any array 3-D or higher.
+You might see a 1D (one-dimensional) array referred to as a vector, and a 2D (two-dimensional) array referred to as a matrix.
+A matrix is a special case of 2D array where each data element is of the exact same size.
+So every matrix is also a two dimensional array but not vice versa.
+A tensor refers to any array 3D or higher.
+In Python, any table can be represented as a list of lists, and that is important to how we will be storing and manipulating data in this class.

+Think of a 1-D array as a representation of a row of data with x columns.
+It's essentially a list.
-Let's create a 1-D array from a python list:
+Let's create a 1D numpy array from a python list:

 ```
 #import the numpy module